placeholder_200x200

 SPIRITUAL LIFE

-Northshore integrates faith and learning as we educate and equip the whole child
+Northshore integrates faith and learning as we educate and equip the whole child: Forming students in their spiritual, academic, personal, and physical growth.

 Bible